Medicare Advantage Ending My Membership (Disenrollment)

 - If you are away from our service area for more than six months.

-- If you move or take a long trip, you need to call Customer Service to find out if the place you are moving or traveling to is in our plan’s area.
-(Phone numbers for Customer Service are printed on the back cover of this booklet.)
+- If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in our plan’s area.
+(Phone numbers for Member Services are printed on the back cover of this booklet).

 - If you become incarcerated (go to prison).